Kermesse (festival)

 Kermesse, or kermis, or kirmess, is an outdoor fair or festival usually organized for charitable purposes.

-The term was derived from 'kerk' (church) and 'mis' (mass) in the original Dutch language term, and was borrowed in English, French, Spanish and many other languages.
+The term was derived from 'kerk' (church) and 'mis' (mass) in the original Dutch language term, and was borrowed into English, French, Spanish and many other languages.
 It originally denoted a mass and patronal festival held on the anniversary of the foundation of a church (or the parish) and in honour of the patron saint.
 Such celebrations were regularly held in the Low Countries, in Central Europe and also in northern France, and were accompanied by feasting, dancing and competitions of all kinds.
 The Kirchweih is the German equivalent, while church ale was a name of similar festivals in England.
 Many Catholic churches (parishes) still have patronal festivals of some sort for the anniversary of the church's founding, or the feast day of the saint it is dedicated to.

 The kermesse became a common subject in Dutch and Flemish Renaissance painting in the 16th century, though many paintings called by the name were probably intended to depict village weddings.